Disc Orders and Digital Downloads

 Sprawl: "America is Dying of Wetnurse" CD (only $5)

 collage with guests

 cover copyright © Nick Cooper 1994

-Sprawl started in '86 at Rice, when Nick met Matt and Dan on his dorm balcony.
+Sprawl started in '86 at Rice, when Nick met Matt and Dan on his dorm balcony late one night.
 Nunally had some crazy bass he had made at camp or somewhere.
 We toured from the beginning and had a mini-van crash outside of Albuquerque while this friend of ours, Shum, was driving.
-The crash made touring a little tricky for awhile as even cheap airline tickets were more than we could afford.
 Shum is now this nurse union superstar in Cali who defeated Schwarzenegger's referenda.
 We went through tons of different horn players until we got Clay, Bo and tthe Reverend Dave Dove together.
 We recorded a tape, a vinyl record ("Guise of a Salesman"), and finally our first CD in '90, "King of Parking."

 cover copyright © Nick Cooper 1994

 A short time after Dave joined, we played at his high school talent show and started off with a reggae tune, but everyone started slam dancing and we only played for a few seconds before they closed the curtains and cut the power.
 We put out the Texas Funk Compilation and recorded our second CD "The Deflorist."